Raj Bisaria: Impresario

 As impresario Raj Bisaria's widening interests had led to the introduction of Irshad Panjatan's mime in 1967 and next year the presentation of the Murray Louis Dance Company of USA.
 This broadening activity and involvement with the performing arts also saw a classical dance performance by Sonal Mansingh, in 1970, the début of Om Shivpuri's Dishanter group in 1972, a painting exhibition of R.S.
 Bisht's miniature in 1973, Richard Schechners' environmental theatre presentation of Mother Courage and Her Children from New York in 1976, and the Annapolis Brass Quintet in 1981 - all arranged at the initiative of Raj Bisaria's TAW.

 Educationist

 As a dramaturge his primary concern was an effort to resolve the problem of creative reinterpretation of the classical and theatrical art of his region to find itself in contemporary social relevance.
 He structured Theatre Training Programmes in U.P. through workshops and certificate and diploma courses in North India from 1966.
 He founded in 1975 for the Government of U.P.
 India's second school of drama: Bhartendu Natya Akademi-Bhartendu Academy of Dramatic Arts.

-Raj Bisaria is interested as an actor, director and theatre teacher in the system of Konstantin Stanislavski and Bertolt Brecht.
-The Russian theatre practitioner provides the core of Raj Bisaria's directing and pedagogy in contemporary Indian theatre.
+Raj Bisaria was interested as an actor, director and theatre teacher in the system of Konstantin Stanislavski and Bertolt Brecht.
+The Russian theatre practitioner provided the core of Raj Bisaria's directing and pedagogy in contemporary Indian theatre.
 Later, he developed his own system of holistic acting, which produced three generations of actors and directors.